ypriverol/github-paper/document/manuscript.md

 with others' contributors without requiring to manually address conflicts to bring the branches in sync again.

 ## Rule 4.
-Name your branches and commits using tags and semantic version numbering
+Naming branches and commits: tags and semantic versions

 Tags offer the possibility to label versions during the development process.
 Version numbering should follow